 Your Indiana workers’ compensation claim may get denied if you seek medical treatment from your own doctor.
 In addition, pre-existing conditions are the main reason people get denied lost wage payments.
 Since you must see your employer’s preferred healthcare provider, why not have an Indiana workers’ compensation attorney review your case?

 We can match you with one in your area today for a free, no-obligation legal consultation.
 All workers’ comp lawyers work on contingency.
-That means you’ll pay $0 in legal fees unless your case wins.
+That means you’ll pay $0 in workers’ compensation lawyer fees unless your case wins.
 And if you win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free benefits evaluation online now!